iann0036/tf-cfn-provider/docs/providers/azurerm/Iothub.md

 `FileNameFormat` - (Optional) File name format for the blob.
 Default format is ``{iothub}/{partition}/{YYYY}/{MM}/{DD}/{HH}/{mm}``.
 All parameters are mandatory but can be reordered.
 This attribute is mandatory for endpoint type `AzureIotHub.StorageContainer`.

+### Route Properties

+`Name` - (Required) The name of the route.
+The name can only include alphanumeric characters, periods, underscores, hyphens, has a maximum length of 64 characters, and must be unique.

 `Source` - (Required) The source that the routing rule is to be applied to, such as `DeviceMessages`.
 Possible values include: `RoutingSourceInvalid`, `RoutingSourceDeviceMessages`, `RoutingSourceTwinChangeEvents`, `RoutingSourceDeviceLifecycleEvents`, `RoutingSourceDeviceJobLifecycleEvents`.

 `Condition` - (Optional) The condition that is evaluated to apply the routing rule.
 If no condition is provided, it evaluates to true by default.
 For grammar, see: https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-query-language.